stratis-storage/stratis-docs/content/2020-05-stratis.md

 The following are significant implementation details:
   * Each block device in an encrypted pool's data tier is encrypted with a distinct, randomly chosen MEK (Media Encryption Key) on initialization.
-  * All devices belonging to a single encrypted pool share a single KEK (Key Encryption Key), supplied via the kernel keyring.
+  * All devices belonging to a single encrypted pool share a single passphrase, supplied via the kernel keyring.
   * The release requires cryptsetup version 2.3.